 Certified members wishing to go a step further in the certification process have the opportunity to focus additional professional development in one or more areas of professional interest identified by SAC (e.g., speech, language and literacy development; adult swallowing; tinnitus; implantable hearing devices, etc.).

-Can’t remember your certification cycle?
+Can’t remember your 3-year certification cycle?
 Login to the SAC member profile.

 The SAC Certification Program will provide certified members wishing to go a step further in the certification process the opportunity to focus additional professional development in one or more areas of professional interest (e.g. speech, language and literacy development; adult swallowing; tinnitus; implantable hearing devices, etc.).
 To be able to declare one or more areas of professional interest in the new SAC Certification Program, certified members must complete 20 CEEs in each professional interest over a 3-year cycle, in addition to the 45 CEEs required for certification.